-As part of Phase 2 of the GPU, the City will promote complete neighborhoods where residents have safe and convenient access to goods and services on a daily or regular basis-that address unique neighborhood needs, and support physical activity, including walking, bicycling, active transportation, recreation, and active play.
-The LUTE, OSCAR and the Infrastructure and Capital Facilities elements will include targeted policies and actions for communities designated through the EJ screening process (i.e., low-resourced, traditionally underserved, and disproportionately burdened communities) that focus on:
+As part of Phase 2 of the GPU, the City will promote complete 15-minute neighborhoods where residents have safe and convenient access to goods and services, such as healthy foods, on a daily or regular basis-that address unique neighborhood needs, and support physical activity, including walking, bicycling, active transportation, recreation, and active play.
+An expansion of more allowed mixed uses within centers of residential neighborhoods will be studied, as opposed to just along transit corridors as designated in the existing LUTE.
+The LUTE, OSCAR and the Infrastructure and Capital Facilities elements will include targeted policies and actions for environmental justice communities designated through the EJ screening process (i.e., low-resourced, traditionally underserved, and disproportionately burdened communities) that focus on:

-- Equitable distribution of new beneficial public, civic, and cultural facilities and maintenance of existing facilities - Appropriate land use designations and zoning to facilitate additional healthcare facilities in areas without sufficient access - Maintain and improve existing civic and public facilities to ensure safer, more attractive facilities that are responsive to community needs - Expand access to high-quality open space, pedestrian and bicycling amenities, and increase opportunities for physical activity and recreation spaces
+- Equitable distribution of new beneficial public, civic, and cultural facilities and maintenance of existing facilities - Appropriate land use designations and zoning to facilitate additional healthcare facilities in areas without sufficient access - Maintain and improve existing civic and public facilities to ensure safer, more attractive facilities that are responsive to community needs - Expand access to high-quality open space, pedestrian and bicycling amenities, and increase opportunities for physical activity and recreation spaces - Prioritize investment, incentives, and other programs in environmental justice communities in order to improve community assets that enhance quality of life and address Environmental Justice issues.

-Potential Funding Source: General Plan Surcharge, permit fees, other local, State, and federal funding sources as available
+Potential Funding Source: General Plan Surcharge, permit fees, other local, State, and federal funding sources as available.